 Subsized specimens can be used subject to approval of TL.
 For circular geometries, the minimum cross section of the test piece shall be 50 x 25mm for accessory diameters less than 120 mm, and 80 x 40 mm for diameters 120mm and above.
 The notch of the CTOD specimen is to be located as close to the surface as practicable.
-The tests are to be taken at minus $20^{\circ}$ C and the results submitted for review.
+The tests are to be taken at minus 20° C and the results submitted for review.
 The minimum values of each set of three specimens are to at least meet the requirements as indicated in table 10.15.b (same as that of the studless chain material shown in table 10.15.a).

-Table 10.15.b Minimum CTOD test values for accessorie
+Table 10.15.b Minimum CTOD test values for accessories

-Grade of Accessory TL-R3 in mm TL- R3S in mm TL-R4 in mm TL- R4S & TL-R5 in mm CTOD 0.20 0.22 0.24 0.26
+Grade of Accessory TL-R4 in mm TL- R4S & TL-R5 in mm CTOD 0.20 0.22 0.24 0.26